Aventus-Network-Services/Grants-Program/applications/Aventus_Network.md

 ### Existing functionality and codebase

 Aventus mainnet has been running since February 2021, as of the day of writing it has processed 19.64 million transactions.
 Aventus has developed multiple middleware, infrastructural products and applications creating a full-stack blockchain platform offering for business clients.
-All components of the solution are being actively developed further, they have been in production for at least 3 months:
+All components of the solution are being actively developed further, majority have been in production for at least 3 months:

 - AvN Gateway - an API service providing easy access to AvN (multiple live clients) with enterprise-grade SLAs.
 - Block Explorer - an AvN blockchain indexer SaaS.